systeminit/si/app/docs/src/reference/actions.md

 When you apply a change set containing a create action, it executes, sending the component's configuration to the cloud provider.
 If the action is successful, it returns a `resourceId` that identifies the newly created resource.
-Then a refresh action automatically runs afterward to populate the resource data for the component.
+Then, a refresh action automatically runs afterward to populate the resource data for the component.